triestpa/Police-Analysis-Python/README.md

 Becker proposed looking at search outcomes.
 If officers don’t discriminate, he argued, they should find contraband — like illegal drugs or weapons — on searched minorities at the same rate as on searched whites.
 If searches of minorities turn up contraband at lower rates than searches of whites, the outcome test suggests officers are applying a double standard, searching minorities on the basis of less evidence." - https://openpolicing.stanford.edu/findings/

-We'll now use the available data to perform our own outcome test, to determine whether minorities in Vermont were searched "on the basis of less evidence" than white drivers.
+We'll now use the available data to perform our own outcome test, to determine whether minorities in Vermont are searched on the basis of less evidence than white drivers.

 ### 2.0 - Compute Search Rate and Hit Rate

 We'll define a new function to compute the search rate and hit rate for the traffic stops in our dataframe.

 - Search Rate - The rate at which a traffic stop results in a search.
-I.e. a search rate of `0.20` would signify that out of 100 traffic stops, 20 would result in a search on average.
+I.e. a search rate of `0.20` would signify that out of 100 traffic stops, 20 resulted in a search on average.
 - Hit Rate - The rate at which contraband is found in a search.
 I.e. a hit rate of `0.80` would signify that out of 100 searches, 80 searches resulted in contraband (drugs, unregistered weapons, etc.) being found.

 ```python